sziselman/Shermbot-Navigation/rigid2d/README.md

 implement unit tests using the `catchw` framework.
 It will display the number of tests ran and tests passed.

 ## diff_drive library
+This library models the kinematics of a differential drive robot with a given wheel base and wheel radius.
+This allows the mathematical calculations to be handled without tying in to a speific robot or control scheme.
+This library contains the following:
+* `wheelVel` - a struct that contains the left and right wheel velocities.
+* `DiffDrive` - a class that contains the (x,y,th) configuration of the differential drive robot, the distance between the wheels, the radius of the wheels, and the angle of the left and right wheels.
+Functionalities include converting a `Twist2D` to the corresponding `wheelVel`, getting a `Twist2D` from updated angles of the left and right wheels, updating the configuration of the robot given updated wheel angles, and changing the configuration of the robot to a different (x,y) location.